aeternity/ae_mdw/README.md

 GET /contracts/calls/:direction          - returns function calls inside of the contracts from genesis or from the tip of chain
 GET /contracts/calls/:scope_type/:range  - returns function calls inside of the contracts in a given range

-GET /transfers/gen/:range                - returns internal transfers (rewards, fees, ...) in a given range GET /transfers/:diretion                 - returns internal transfers from genesis or the tip of the chain GET /transfers                           - returns internal transfers from the tip of the chain
+GET /v2/transfers                        - returns internal transfers from the top of the chain

 GET /stats                               - returns statistics for generations from tip of the chain GET /stats/:direction                    - returns statistics for generations from genesis or the tip of the chain